Less Than Full-Time Enrollment

 Less than full-time enrollment status is defined by the University as less than 12 credit hours per semester for undergraduate students and is typically reserved for those who are in the final semester (eighth semester) of their senior year.

-Policy that governs requests to be less than full-time is § 5.5.2 of the Academic Code of the University:
+The policy that governs requests to be enrolled less than full-time is § 5.5.2 of the Academic Code of the University:

 "An undergraduate degree-seeking student must be enrolled in at least 12 hours of credit in a given semester to be full-time.
 A student must seek permission to be a part-time student, carrying less than 12 credit hours, from the dean of his/her respective college.
 Such requests must be made before the seventh day of classes."

 Remember to evaluate carefully which courses are required for your on-time graduation.

 Consider carefully the nonacademic ramifications of becoming a part-time student.
 For example, some students receive a reduction in fees on their car insurance because they are full-time students.
 Please note that merit scholarships require students to be enrolled full-time.
 Other scholarships may also require that a student be enrolled full-time.
 Additionally, students may sometimes find that they must start paying back student loans once they become part-time students.

 If permission to enroll on a less than full-time basis is granted, the dean will make a modification to the student’s record.
 The Office of Student Accounts will be notified of the change in enrollment status and a tuition adjustment will be made as necessary.
 There will be no adjustment to tuition unless permission is granted by the dean and the student’s class schedule is changed before the sixth class day of the fall or spring semester.
 Exceptions may be made with dean approval if enrollment is reduced below full-time due to health reasons.